-- Confirm date, time, and location for clean up with the Public Works Receptionist.
-Clean up must be completed during daylight hours.
-A map of the area will be provided to you prior to your scheduled clean up. - Contact group members for commitment to participate.
-Participants must be 9 years of age or older.
-There must be one adult (18 years of age or older) for every two youth between the ages of 9 and 14 years; and one adult for every five youth between the ages of 15 to 17 years.
-Establish work crews and ensure that these guidelines are followed. - Estimated # of participants: - Estimated # of adults: - Estimated # of youth aged 9-14: - Estimated # of youth aged 15-17: - Estimated # of work crews based on the numbers above: - Designate a first aid person.
-This person should have a cell phone and access to a vehicle during the cleanup.
-This person is also responsible for bringing a first aid kit.
+☐ Confirm date, time, and location for clean up with ☐ Drive by the clean up area and arrange for a safe the Public Works Receptionist.
+Clean up must meeting place for your group. be completed during daylight hours.
+A map of O Note turnaround points, crossroads, the area will be provided to you prior to your and parking areas for vehicles.
+This inspecscheduled clean up. tion will assist in identifying a safe meeting ☐ Contact group members for commitment to place for your group.
+Prepare a stage plan for participate.
+Participants must be 9 years of age your work crews.
+Please reference the sample or older.
+There must be one adult (18 years of stage plan on the next page. age or older) for every two youth between the • Please note: Do not park or station vehicles ages of 9 and 14 years; and one adult for every on Highway 43.
+Use the service roads to park five youth between the ages of 15 to 17 years. vehicles, or arrange for participants to be Establish work crews and ensure that these dropped off on service road approaches with guidelines are followed. necessary equipment.
+Estimated # of participants: A week prior to your scheduled clean up date, Estimated # of adults: contact the Public Works Receptionist to: Estimated # of youth aged 9-14: O confirm the clean up is proceeding on schedule, Estimated # of youth aged 15-17: Estimated # of work crews based on the O provide the number of participants for your numbers above: clean up, and ☐ Designate a first aid person.
+This person should • arrange to pick up supplies at the Whitecourt have a cell phone and access to a vehicle during Public Works Shop, 3410 - 35 Avenue (east of the cleanup.
+This person is also responsible for 35 St.) bringing a first aid kit.
+Encourage participants to bring adequate water, hats, and use sunscreen!